Get 20% off on Office IVR & WhatsApp Solution. Try IVRTry IVR Demo WhatsappDemo Whatsapp

 This is one of those books where rereading it every and then will reveal more and more of its practical genius.
 It’s one of the greatest negotiating books we’ve ever encountered.

-Little Red Book Of Selling
+7. Sales Techniques Book: Little Red Book Of Selling

 Author: Jeffrey Gitomer

 The pinnacle of frank, direct, and to-the-point sales advice.
-The Little Red Book of Selling emphasizes the salesperson’s preparation, drive, and attention, as well as good suggestions for breaking through your personal barriers and attaining sales success.
+The Little Red Book of Selling emphasises the salesperson’s preparation, drive, and attention, as well as good suggestions for breaking through your personal barriers and attaining sales success.
 Gitomer, the author of 14 books including the New York Times bestseller The Sales Bible, lays forth methods and solutions gleaned from a career of selling.

-Zig Ziglar’s Secrets of Closing the Sale
+8. One Of The Top Sales Books: Zig Ziglar’s Secrets of Closing the Sale

 Author: Zig Ziglar